stemke/fl-vpc-apidoc/README.md

 ### GET /v1/keys

 * actual response don't have `first`, `limit` or `total_count` keys but it is shown in the api response.

+### POST /v1/instances

+* no required payload specified on the api spec but they are actually required when making the requests.
+Although the example given shows some payoad parameters being passed in the request body.
+* To complete the creation of a sample instance, I needed to create a volume but i kept getting `token_missing` error.
+Although it worked for other api endpoints.
+What I did was went through the python IBM VPC SDK and I looked at the test for the instances and used the response from there instead.